duongmanh27/Training_Animal_With_Resnet/README.md

-ransfer Learning with ResNet-50 on Pascal VOC Animal Dataset Introduction
+Transfer Learning with ResNet-50 on Pascal VOC Animal Dataset Introduction
 This project demonstrates how to use transfer learning to train a convolutional neural network (CNN) based on the ResNet-50 architecture for classifying animal images from the Pascal VOC dataset.
 Transfer learning leverages the pre-trained weights of